eserlxl/LLMEngine/docs/FAQ.md

 See search order in `docs/CONFIGURATION.md` and `config/README.md`.

 ## How to generate API documentation
-If your build exposes a docs target:
+If the build exposes a docs target:
 ```bash
 cmake -S . -B build
 cmake --build build --target docs